The m-Degenerate Chromatic Number of a Digraph: Introduction

 \section{Introduction}

 A proper {\it vertex coloring} of an undirected graph partitions its vertices into independent sets.
 To extend this notion to directed graphs (digraphs), we consider acyclic sets instead of independent sets.
 An {\it acyclic set} in a digraph is a set of vertices whose induced subgraph contains no directed cycle.
-The {\it acyclic chromatic number} of a digraph $D$, denoted $\chi_A(D)$, is then defined to be the minimum number of acyclic sets into which the vertices of $D$ can be partitioned.
+The {\it digraph chromatic number} of a digraph $D$, denoted $\chi_A(D)$, is then defined to be the minimum number of acyclic sets into which the vertices of $D$ can be partitioned.
+The digraph chromatic number was originally defined by Neumann-Lara in the early 1980's \cite{neumann_vertex_1985}.
+In this paper, we primarily consider {\it oriented graphs}, which are digraphs such that at most one edge connects any pair of vertices.

 Many upper bounds on the chromatic number of undirected graphs are phrased in terms of $\Delta(G)$, the maximum degree of $G$.
 To extend this notion to directed graphs, there are a few options which measure the maximum degree.
-Given a digraph $D$, $\widetilde{\Delta}(D)$ is the maximum geometric mean of the in-degree and the out-degree of a vertex in $D$, and $\bar{\Delta}(D)$ is the maximum arithmetic mean of the in-degree and the out-degree of a vertex in $D$.
-Notice that if the out-degrees and in-degrees of all vertices in $D$ are equal, then $ \widetilde{\Delta}(D) = \bar{\Delta}(D)$.
+Given a digraph $D$, $\tilde{\Delta}(D)$ is the maximum geometric mean of the in-degree and the out-degree of a vertex in $D$, $\Delta(D)$ is the maximum total degree of a vertex in $D$, and $\bar{\Delta}(D)$ is the maximum arithmetic mean of the in-degree and the out-degree of a vertex in $D$.
+Notice that for any digraph $D$, we have $ \tilde{\Delta}(D) \leq \bar{\Delta}(D) = \Delta(D)/2$.

-The acyclic chromatic number $\chi_A(D)$ is one of many chromatic numbers which have been defined for digraphs.
-Bokal et al.~\cite{circular_bokal_2004} introduced the circular chromatic number of a digraph $D$, denoted $\chi_c(D)$, as a generalization of the acyclic chromatic number.
+The digraph chromatic number $\chi_A(D)$ is one of many chromatic numbers which have been defined for digraphs.
+Bokal et al.~\cite{circular_bokal_2004} introduced the circular chromatic number of a digraph $D$, denoted $\chi_c(D)$, as a generalization of the digraph chromatic number.
 Let $S_p$ denote the circle with perimeter $p$, and for $x, y \in S_p$, let $d(x, y)$ denote the clockwise distance from $x$ to $y$.
 Then the circular chromatic number $\chi_c(D)$ is the infimum of all positive real numbers $p$ for which there exists a function $c: V(D) \rightarrow S_p$ such that for each edge $uv$ of $D$, $d(c(u), c(v)) \geq 1.$ Bokal et al.~showed that $\chi_c(D)$ takes on rational values, and moreover, that $\chi_A(D) - 1 < \chi_c(D) \leq \chi_A(D)$.
-Chen et al.~\cite{chen_coloring_2014} have also considered defining a digraph coloring simply as a coloring of the underlying undirected graph, and proved bounds on this chromatic number in terms of the lengths modulo $k$ of directed cycles of the digraph.